jonduan/proposal/_posts/2016-12-07-coal-fired-power.md

 “We need carbon neutrality by 2050,” the French President continued, promising that coal will no longer form part of France's energy mix in six to seven years’ time.

+France is already a world leader in low-carbon energy.
+The country has invested heavily in nuclear power over the past few decades and now derives more than 75 per cent of its electricity from nuclear fission.
+It produces so much nuclear energy, in fact, that it exports much of it to nearby nations, making around £2.5 billion each year.

 ## Canada set to phase out coal-fired power by 2030